'No great urgency' for more Celtic signings

 "We will see what January brings.
 My view on these things is that, if a good opportunity comes up that will make us stronger, and it makes sense for us, then we will move on it."

-With Anthony Ralston still missing with a back problem and Juranovic yet to feature since his return from Qatar, Johnston could be handed a derby debut as long international clearance is forthcoming.
+With Anthony Ralston still missing with a back problem and Juranovic yet to feature since his return from Qatar, Johnston could be handed a derby debut as long as international clearance is forthcoming.

 "Tomoki is in Japan, so there is zero chance he will play," Postecoglou says.
 "With Alistair and Kobayashi, they are available like everyone else."